tomaslin/tldr_spinnaker/README.md

 Setting up Deployment Strategy

-Passing exteriior image to Deploy Stage
+Passing exterior image to Deploy Stage

-Promote Pipeline
+Batch Update Pipelines

-## Jenkins Integration
+## Pipeline Recipes

-Passing values from jenkins to Spinnaker via property files
+Jenkins and Script stages to extend functionality

+Use Spinnaker to reduce number of Jenkins jobs

+Feature Clusters

+Trigger a pipeline on failure

+Use a holder cluster

+Bake and Quickpatch for smoke testing

+Deployment Strategy shared across applications

+Ad-hoc Pipelines with Spinnaker API

+Generating and storing pipeline permutations

 ## Docker Compose